 Angular and React are often incomparable as they have different origins and workflows.
 Angular is a TypeScript-based framework, while React is a JSX-based library that can be transformed into a framework by adding libraries.
-However, both have a component-based architecture and aim to solve similar front-end issues, leading to an ongoing debate in the development community about which is better.
+However, both have a component-based architecture and aim to solve similar front-end issues, leading to an ongoing debate in the development community about which is better for web development.

 Frameworks and libraries have different licenses, some are open-source and flexible, while others restrict commercial use and content editing.
 Both React and Angular are open-source and popular among major brands.
 A comparison graph of Angular vs React on Google Trends is available.

 According to the comparison on Google Trends, React appears to be the clear winner and is likely to be more popular than Angular in 2023.

 Before proceeding with your project, reviewing the Angular framework and the React library summary is recommended to make an informed decision.

 Syndell is a top provider of web application development services, specializing in creating futuristic and scalable applications using modern frameworks and the latest technology stacks.

 If you’re unsure which technologies to use for your project, you can connect with our development experts to discuss your project requirements and explore the options.

 What is Angular?

 Angular is a framework for developing web applications with a component-based architecture built using TypeScript.
 It offers various features and libraries, including routing and client-server communication, that can help accelerate front-end development.
 Additionally, Angular provides developers with tools to build projects of any size, from small to enterprise-grade applications.

 Compared to AngularJS, a previous version of Angular, Angular is a complete rewrite released in 2010.
 It follows the MVC (Model View Controller) architecture, which divides the work into logical pieces to speed up the initial webpage loading time.
 With many developers supporting the framework, Angular is popular for building robust web applications.